trex-paxos/trex-paxos-jvm/README.md

 persistence that allows you to use your main application database or an embedded database.
 It has a pluggable network transport layer that allows you to use your own application messaging or an optional low-latency encrypted UDP protocol.

-The he host process uses this library must supply application logic that will be called when command values are chosen by the algorithm.
-Invoking the host application callback is referred to as the “up-call” in the codebase.
+The host process using this library must supply an application callback that will be invoked when command values are chosen by the algorithm.

 To use this library: